UNIVERSE-HPC/course-material/cloud_computing/migrating_app_to_cloud/app_remote_storage.md

   - Run the Image Processing Application using remote AWS services.
 ---

-## Image Processing Application Using S3 and DynamoDB

-This is a modified version of the image processing application.
-Instead of relying on local storage and databases, this version utilizes AWS services, specifically **S3** for image storage and **DynamoDB** for metadata management.
+In this section, we will run an enhanced version of our Image Processing Application that integrates remote AWS services, specifically **Amazon S3** for storage and **DynamoDB** for database management.
+By leveraging AWS resources, we'll demonstrate how cloud services can effectively replace local storage and databases, providing scalability, durability, and easy maintenance.

 ### Prerequisites

-In addition to the prerequisites covered in [Running the Image Processing Application Locally](app_local_storage.md) (e.g., Git, Python, Pip, Docker, etc.), we also need to install and configure the **AWS Command Line Interface (CLI)** to enable interaction with AWS services.
+In addition to the prerequisites covered in [Running the Image Processing Application](app_local_storage.md) (e.g., Git, Python, Pip, Docker, etc.), we also need to install and configure the **AWS Command Line Interface (CLI)** to enable interaction with AWS services.

 #### Step 1: Install the AWS CLI